Because babies don’t come with a handbook, knowing whether your little one’s symptoms are baby allergies or some other illness can be challenging.

 Almost 5% of children under the age of five have some sort of food allergy.

-When you introduce your baby to solids, you may find that their little bodies are not so keen on certain foods.
-The most common food allergens are milk, eggs, nuts, soy, wheat, fish, and shellfish.
+The most common food allergens are milk, eggs, tree nuts, peanuts, soy, wheat, fish, and shellfish.

-If you can, breastfeed exclusively until your baby is six months old and only start introducing solids after this period is up.
+If you can, breastfeed exclusively until your baby is six months old and only start introducing solids after this period is up (of course, there are many reasons this may not be possible so do what you can).

 Baby allergies to medicine